#1 Rapid Detox Center in the USA for 22 Years

-Rapid opioid detox by the Waismann Method® provides the safest, most effective, and successful anesthesia detox available.
-Patients who seek the best opioid detox treatment fly from all over the world to our exclusive Southern California Rapid Detox Center.
-Here, they receive individual care from a quadruple board-certified M.D., in a private room at an accredited hospital, followed by a short stay at our exclusive recovery center.
-This additional professional support ensures the comfort and success of each patient.
+Waismann Method® provides the safest, most effective, and successful rapid detox available.
+Patients who seek the best opioid treatment option fly from all corners of the world to our exclusive Southern California location.
+Here, patients receive individualized care from our quadruple board-certified M.D., in a private room of an accredited hospital, followed by a few days at our exclusive recovery center.
+This additional time under professional care further ensures the safety, comfort, and success of each patient.

 What Is Rapid Detox?

 Rapid detox is a procedure in which a board-certified anesthesiologist sedates the patient and gives FDA-approved medications to clear the opioid receptors.
 As a result, it significantly reduces the discomfort and duration of acute opioid withdrawal.

 The process is also known as anesthesia-assisted detoxification, accelerated opioid detox, ultra-rapid detox, and Waismann Method™(the most recognized center worldwide).
 Waismann Method® protocol meets patients’ unique health needs based on a comprehensive medical evaluation that occurs the day before the detox.

 Waismann Method® Medically Assisted Opioid Detox Specialists

 Above all, use caution when seeking a treatment center.
 It is important to remember that not all centers follow adequate safety protocols.
 Some might even try cutting costs by providing unrealistic overnight promises.
 Other centers offer detox in surgical centers where immediate and necessary medical resources are unavailable.

 Rapid drug detox is safe and successful when in a full-service hospital and performed by an experienced board-certified M.D.
 Only an accredited hospital can provide different specialists for consultation and immediate emergency care.
 Generally speaking, this extensive availability of resources provides a much safer, more comfortable, and effective opioid detox process.